Royal College of Emergency Medicine Menu Menu

 This standard is achieved through Masters level education and a national Curriculum and E-Portfolio demonstrating both clinical competencies as those of leadership, education and research.

-A document has been written for Advanced Clinical Practitioners in Emergency Medicine around Wellbeing and Sustainable Careers, and can be found here.
+A document has been written for Advanced Clinical Practitioners in Emergency Medicine around Wellbeing and Sustainable Careers.

 The Emergency Medicine Advanced Clinical Practitioner (ACP) Curriculum has been developed by the Royal College of Emergency Medicine (RCEM) and Health Education England (HEE) with full endorsement by the Royal College of Nursing (RCN).
 Higher Education Institutions provide high quality Masters level courses in advanced practice; however these do not include specialty specific competences or nationally defined curricula.
 There is variation in the range of competences acquired, and no standardisation of the level of competence of the practitioner.
 The Emergency Medicine Advanced Clinical Practitioner (ACP) curriculum provides an opportunity for standardisation and consistency.